cobbler/cobbler.github.io/_dynamic/manuals/2.4.0/4/1_-_Cobbler_Primitives.md

 ---
 layout: manpage
-title: Cobbler Primatives
+title: Cobbler Primitives
 meta: 2.4.0
 ---

-Primatives are the building blocks Cobbler uses to represent builds, as outlined in the "How We Model Things" section of the {% linkup title:"Introduction to Cobbler" extrameta:2.4.0 %} page.
+Primitives are the building blocks Cobbler uses to represent builds, as outlined in the "How We Model Things" section of the {% linkup title:"Introduction to Cobbler" extrameta:2.4.0 %} page.
 These objects are generally loosely related, though the distro/profile/system relation is somewhat more strict.

 This section covers the creation and use of these objects, as well as how they relate to each other - including the methodology by which attributes are inherited from parent objects.

 ## Standard Rules

-Cobbler has a standard set of rules for manipulating primative field values and, in the case of distros/profiles/systems, how those values are inherited from parents to children.
+Cobbler has a standard set of rules for manipulating primitive field values and, in the case of distros/profiles/systems, how those values are inherited from parents to children.

 ### Inheritance of Values